-Copy Writer: The Copy Writers will learn to craft well written pieces, edit their writing for publication, and craft a story for specific demographics.
-They will be challenged to think creatively and better communicate in various formats.
+Copy Writer: The Copy Writers will learn to craft well-written pieces, edit their writing for publication, and craft a story for specific demographics.
+They will be challenged to think creatively and communicate effectively in various formats.
 At the end of the week, the Copy Writers will be responsible for working with the other members of the Team to develop scripts, press releases, promotional language, and more for the final delivery to the client.

 Marketing Manager: The Marketing Managers will be in charge of setting the vision for the Team as they work to provide solutions for the client.
-In this role, Marketing Managers will learn how to conduct industry research, put together tangible marketing goals, and create a thorough Marketing Strategy tailored towards their chosen demographic.
-Throughout the week, they will seek to unite the members of their team to execute the goals of their client.
+In this role, Marketing Managers will learn the basics of social media marketing, how to conduct industry research, put together tangible marketing goals, and create a thorough marketing strategy tailored towards their chosen demographic.
+Throughout the week, they will seek to unite the members of their team to execute the goals of their clients.

-Note: All Students who register for the Photography and Social Media track will be required to bring their own DSLR Camera.
+Note: All Students who register for the Photography and Social Media track will be required to bring their own DSLR Cameras.

 Videographer: The Videographers will learn the art of storytelling through video, and how to create an industry-level production to impact a variety of audiences.
 Throughout the week, mentors will instruct students on the fundamentals of story-boarding, shooting, composition, flow, and color grading, all while challenging students to creatively share a story through their work.
 The Videographers will have access to professional-quality equipment to execute their Media Team’s vision and be able to apply their accumulated knowledge and skills to produce a final product for the client